justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-application-metrics.markdown

 1. A Dynatrace account has been created.
 1. The Dynatrace secret `token` and `tenant` values have been generated.
-1. Dynatrace environment variables have been added to the `LCP.json` file in the DXP's production instance.
-Example:
+1. Dynatrace environment variables have been added to the `LCP.json` file in the DXP Service's production environment.
+For example:

 ```
 "environments": {